mkdkck/roadTripAssistant/README.md

 ## Description
 An app which allows users to plan for a road trip by searching locations for petrol prices and weather forecasts, and features a Google Maps window for other route and location info.
 ## Technologies Used
-Bulma CSS
-Widgets from fuelprice.io
+Bulma CSS, widgets from fuelprice.io
 ## Screenshot
 ## Link